iddqdRepo/iddqdRepo/README.md

 # Hey there, I'm Chris.

-I've been a full-time independent developer since 2020.
+I've a degree in Software Engineering and I have been a full-time independent React/NextJS developer since 2020.

 ## Here's what I'm up to right now:
 - Job hunting.